 General Legal Criteria

 A POA must meet basic legal standards to be valid.
 The principal must be of sound mind when signing.
 The document should clearly outline the powers granted to the agent.
 Although notarization adds authenticity, some states only require witness signatures.
-It’s crucial that all terms comply with the law to avoid disputes.
+All terms must comply with the law to avoid disputes.

 Variations by State